 Both the Principal Investigator and an Institutional Official authorized to accept responsibility for administration of the grant must sign the face page signifying their assurance that they will abide by the requirements of the Cancer League of Colorado and this program.
 In the case of a fellowship, the Fellow must write the proposal and the signature of the Mentor is also required.

-Friday, March 3rd, 2023, is the deadline for Research Grant Applications
+Friday, September 8th, 2023, is the deadline for Research Grant Applications.

 Cancer League of Colorado is interested in the true science of discovering control and or a cure for cancer.
 In this resolve, we encourage all applicants to consider the strength of their own submission.
 We believe our Scientific Advisory Board will value all applications on the merit of the submission and will recluse their-selves from reviewing or valuing a submission that they or their constituents will be participating in.
 In the same manner we advise all applicants to consider the true value of their application as a NEW and UNIQUE request for funding.